17twenty/color/README.md

 p = color.NewPrinter(os.Stderr, color.PerformCheck)

 // If os.Stderr is a terminal, this will print in color.
-// Otherwise it will be a normal "hi" p.Printf("%h[fgRed]hi%r\n")
+// Otherwise it will be a normal "hi". p.Printf("%h[fgRed]hi%r\n")
 ```